harperd/machine-learning/notes/1-3-pseudo-inverse.md

-# Pseudo Inverse: Gradient Descent Alternative
+# Linear Regression: Pseudo Inverse - Gradient Descent Alternative

 If you are familiar with the concept of *Pseudo Inverse* in Linear Algebra, the parameters $\theta$ can be obtained by this formula: